Once upon a time ...|

 another part of life that can happen, but none of this has ever changed the fact

-that he loves me and simply see's me just as dad.
+that he loves me and simply see's as it is.

 I am blessed because I can tell my family that I love them every day and I see